Fidelity Life Insurance Review

 Fidelity Life’s innovative Rapid App application process does not involve lab tests, physical exams, or phone interviews.

 Your insurability as an applicant is determined based on your responses to a set of health questions.
 The process is quick, hassle-free, and transparent.
 You can get approved within 48 hours in most cases, which is much faster than the industry average.
+Fidelity is often a good option for diabetics looking for a no exam life insurance policy.

 With most other insurance companies, you can expect to pay a higher rate for no-exam policies compared to fully underwritten policies.
 Fidelity Life, however, is an exception to this rule as the company offers no-exam policies at very reasonable rates.